bbhuma/DBRelationsUsingJPA/README.md

+Many-to-Many uses @JsonIgnoreProperties("Join_Table")
+-Student is one-to-many to enrollments, independent entity.
+@JsonIgnoreProperties("students")
+-Course is one-to-many to enrollments, independent entity.
+@JsonIgnoreProperties("courses")
+-Enrollments depends on both student and course, in many-to-many.
+- Also include @JsonIgnoreProperties("enrollments")
+- When you want to query enrollments, you need studentId, courseId exist.
+-Both student and course findById, return optional.
+-  Student student = studentRepo.findById(studentId).orElseThrow();
+- Other-wise get an exception.
+4.@Column vs @JoinColumn(name = "customerId", nullable = false)
+- Join column is used for joining the referenced object by using the pk of that object.
+- This references to the FK of the child table.
 ====> Load data into H2 using data.sql at the start up of app.
 YOu can directly start querying on H2.
 - one customer has addresses, accounts,cards example.
 1. Use H2 in memory database.
 Do set up using yaml config.